garyburke888/the_performance_academy_v1/README.md

 ### Design
 -   #### Colour Scheme
-    -   The site is a a dark theme, mainly black backgrounds and white text, making use of Bootstrap info style buttons.
+    -   The site uses a dark theme, mainly black backgrounds and white text, making use of Bootstrap info style buttons.
 -   #### Typography
     -   Roboto 2.0 is used across the site.
 -   #### Imagery